Sankh River

 The Sankh River flows across Jharkhand, Chhattisgarh and Odisha states in India.
 The river flows for 240 km before it meets the Koel River in Odisha.

 Course

 The river starts 1000 m above sea level in Lupungpat village in Gumla district in Jharkhand and flows 67.5 km in the state before entering Chhattisgarh.
-It runs a distance of about 50 km in Chhattisgarh and enters Jharkhand again to flow for another 78 km.
+It runs for about 50 km in Chhattisgarh and enters Jharkhand where it flows for another 78 km.
 The river finally enters Odisha and travels another 45 km before merging with the Koel.
-The South Koel enters Odisha and joins the Sarnkh River at Vedavyas near Rourkela from where it is called the Brahmani (see 22.2458800°N 84.7837500°E).
+The South Koel enters Odisha and joins the Sankh River at Vedavyas near Rourkela from where it is called the Brahmani (see 22.2458800°N 84.7837500°E).

 Sadni Falls

 The 60 m high Sadni Falls on the Sankh River at the edge of the Ranchi plateau is an example of scarp falls or knick line falls.